-CENSE (the Coalition of Eastside Neighborhoods for Sensible Energy) is an all-volunteer, grassroots organization that represents thousands of Eastside residents and business owners.
+CENSE is the Coalition of Eastside Neighborhoods for Sensible Energy.
+We are an all-volunteer, grassroots, non-profit organization that represents thousands of Eastside residents and business owners.
 Our goal is to be the voice of the community and to ensure that important questions about PSE’s project are answered.
 We come from many backgrounds, but we all agree that PSE’s “Energize Eastside” is a fundamentally flawed project.
 We have serious concerns about the need, safety, cost and environmental impacts of the 230kV transmission line project, and know that there are better solutions to our energy needs.

-CENSE started in May 2014, after PSE attempted to use its Community Advisory Group, (CAG) to pit neighborhoods against each other as transmission line routes were debated.
+CENSE was organized in May 2014, after PSE attempted to use its Community Advisory Group, (CAG) to pit neighborhoods against each other as transmission line routes were debated.

 Our name, Coalition of Eastside Neighborhoods for Sensible Energy (CENSE), reflects the neighborhoods’ desire to work together on energy solutions that benefit our communities and the environment.

-CENSE has worked diligently to show that the assumptions PSE made to justify the need for this project are either outdated or misrepresented.
+CENSE has worked diligently to show that the assumptions PSE made to justify the need for Energize Eastside are either outdated or misrepresented.

 CENSE is preparing for victory.
-We ask for your financial support so we can hire experts and legal representation for crucial hearings in 2018.
+We ask for your financial support so we can hire experts and legal representation for crucial legal proceedings in Newcastle.